Jokero/transformer-chain/README.md

             string: true
         }
     },
+    author: {
-    author: { // you can omit check that "author" value is object, it will be done internally
+        $validate: { // you can omit check that "author" value is object, it will be done internally
+            required: true
+        },

         name: {
             $filter: function(value) { // you can use function for filtration
                 // this example has the same behaviour as built-in "trim": it trims only strings